Quadrifolium/TFinMedia/en-GB/20140606 成都商报(Chengdu Economic Daily).md

 The members are three boys in junior middle schools -- WANG Jun-kai, WANG Yuan, and YI Yang-qian-xi.
 TFBOYS is totally "made in China", its agency sits in Chongqing.
 In early 2012, WANG Jun-kai started to release singing covers like "Qiu Niao"(囚鸟, literally: "A Bird In Cage") and "Wo Yao Kuaile"(我要快乐, literally: "I Want Happiness"), among which the cover of "Wode Gesheng Li"(我的歌声里, literally: "In My Song") was greatly reposted.
-Soon after, WANG Yuan joined TF Family, his cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") with WANG Jun-kai was forwarded over 80,000 times including the original singer Christine Fan(范玮琪), got over 5 million hits.
+Soon after, WANG Yuan joined TF Family, his cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") with WANG Jun-kai was reposted over 80,000 times including the original singer Christine Fan(范玮琪), got over 5 million hits.
-The cover of "Yangcong"(洋葱, onion) in June 2013 had been forwarded by Ashin(阿信) of Mayday, and got over 30 million hits, became the hottest topic on Weibo at the time.
+The cover of "Yangcong"(洋葱, onion) in June 2013 had been reposted by Ashin(阿信) of Mayday, and got over 30 million hits, became the hottest topic on Weibo at the time.

 **A Visit to Schools**